surveilr/www.surveilr.com/qualityfolio/surveilrTool/functionalTesting/officeDocuments_Ingestion/TC-WORD-0018.case.md

 ---
 FII: "TC-WORD-0018"
 groupId: "GRP-0005"
-title: "Edit Word Document Metadata"
+title: "Manage Versions of Word Document"
 created_by: "arun-ramanan@netspective.in"
 created_at: "2025-10-22"
 test_type: "Automation"